 Also referred to as “trend analysis method,” this business forecasting technique simply requires the forecaster to analyze historical data to identify trends.
 This data analysis process requires statistical analysis as outliers need to be removed.
 More recent data should be given more weight to better reflect the current state of the business.

 The average approach says that the predictions of all future values are equal to the mean of the past data.
 Past data is required to use this method, so it can be considered a type of quantitative forecasting.
 This approach is often used when you need to predict unknown values as it allows you to make calculations based on past averages, where one assumes that the future will closely resemble the past.

 The Naïve Approach

 The naïve approach is the most cost-effective and is often used as a benchmark to compare against more sophisticated methods.
-It is only used for time series data, where forecasts are made that are equal to the last observed value.
+It’s only used for time series data where forecasts are made equal to the last observed value.
 This approach is useful in industries and sectors where past patterns are unlikely to be reproduced in the future.
 In such cases, the most recent observed value may prove to be the most informative.

 Elements of Business Forecasting

 - Develop the Basis: Before you can start forecasting, you must develop a system to investigate the current economic situation around you.
 That includes your industry and its present position as well as its popular products to better estimate sales and general business operations.

 - Estimating Future Business Operations: Now comes the estimation of future conditions, such as the course that future events are likely to take in your industry.
 Again, this is based on collected data to help with quantitative estimates for the scale of operations in the future.

 - Regulating Forecasts: Whatever your forecast is, it must be compared to actual results.
 This is the only way to find deviations from the norm.
 Then the reasons for those deviations must be figured out, so action can be taken to correct those deviations in the future.